-The implementation of the proposed MP would allow for better cooperative management plans with the USFWS and TPWD that would help to preserve, enhance, and protect vegetation and wildlife habitat resources that are essential to various endangered and threatened species that may be found within USACE Somerville Lake federal project lands.
-To further management opportunities and beneficially impact habitat diversity, the reclassifications proposed in the MP include 1,069 acres as ESAs.
-Under this reclassification, several land parcels previously classified as Recreational Areas and Aesthetics Areas and Multiple Use Recreation Areas were converted to ESA in order to recognize those areas having the highest ecological value and to ensure they are given the highest order of protection among possible land classifications.
+The implementation of the MP will allow for better cooperative management plans with the USFWS and TPWD that will help to preserve, enhance, and protect vegetation and wildlife habitat resources that are essential to various state and federally listed endangered and threatened species that may be found within USACE Somerville Lake federal project lands.
+To further management opportunities and beneficially impact habitat diversity, several land parcels previously classified as Recreational Areas and Aesthetics Areas will be reclassified as ESAs (1,069 acres) and as MRML-VM (389 acres) in order to recognize those areas having the highest ecological value and to ensure they are given the highest order of protection among possible land classifications.
 Resource objectives makes it mandatory that threatened and endangered species are managed by various ecosystem management principles.
-In addition, all new utilities would be built along existing rights-of-way and the 7 proposed utility corridors.
-This would help to reduce future loss of natural resources that could potentially occur from placement of utility lines on project lands.
-Any future activities that could potentially result in impacts on federally listed species would be coordinated with USFWS through Section 7 of the
+In addition, all new utilities will be built along existing rights-of-way and the seven utility corridors.
+This will help to reduce future loss of natural resources that could potentially occur from placement of utility lines on project lands.
+All future ground-disturbing activities will be coordinated with USFWS through Section 7 of the Endangered Species Act to evaluate impacts to federally listed species.
+USACE has determined that the implementation of the Proposed Action Alternative will have No Effect on all federally listed threatened and endangered species that may occur in the Somerville Lake Project Area.